Also read: The Most Comprehensive Guide on WebRTC

 - Managing all Session Description Protocol (SDP) message exchanges and handling negotiations through ICE candidates (uses STUN and Turn if required)

-- Encoding and decoding media streams (audio/video/text) in real time
+- Encoding and decoding media streams (audio/video/text) in real-time

-- Handling all network related issues such as bandwidth estimation, packet loss etc.
+- Handling all network-related issues such as bandwidth estimation, packet loss etc.

 Once a peer connection between browsers is established, multimedia streams can be sent to the remote browser.
-This, however, is not that easy as it sounds because of the following three distinct possible scenarios:
+This, however, is not as easy as it sounds because of the following three distinct possible scenarios:

 - It is likely that both peers might reside within their private networks or behind multiple layers of NAT.
 Consequently, neither of them is approachable.